International Women’s Day and a Sisterhood Necklace

 My Sisterhood Necklace

-After the first conference attendees were constantly looking for elephants.
-One of the attendees happened to be a jewelry designer – Crystalyn Aucoin.
-And she designed the gorgeous elephant pendant that I wear.
-It has so many meaningful details…she has eyelashes, her truck is trumpeting, her leg is up and ready to go.
-It is a constant reminder of our “sisterhood”.
+After the first conference I heard Jen speak at, attendees were constantly looking for elephants.
+One of the attendees, Crystalyn Aucoin, happened to be a jewelry designer, and she designed the gorgeous elephant pendant that I wear.

 Women who do not compete with other women, Women willing to stand with their sisters in the fire.
 Women who build each other up and rise together.
 Those women aren’t just women, they are queens.